ABOUT

 AWARDS

-UK New artist of the Year award 2022 - runner up`
+UK New artist of the Year award - runner up, 2022

 The people choice award 2017 recipient, Evolve Exhibition